 *Completed a library survey for new non-fiction books (A17)

-*Launched our 'Walk More' competition following World Children's Day.
-Winners from each key stage: *EY Winner: Noah Lockley *KS1 Winner: Ted Thursfield *LKS2 Winner: Matilda Finch *UKS2 Winner: Lexi-Mae Clarke *The Overall Winners were: Noah Lockley and Matilda Finch.
-The winning leaflet and poster were merged and sent home with every child in order to raise awareness of 'walking more' in the local community.
-The Rights Respecting Ambassadors also will be displaying the winning poster and leaflet in the local area this term.
+(The winning leaflet and poster were merged and sent home with every child in order to raise awareness of 'walking more' in the local community.
+The Rights Respecting Ambassadors also displayed the winning poster and leaflet in the local area.)